mistersingh179/bw-dashboard/README.md

 - rename brand to product both be & fe
 - ditch our types for prisma types for campaign
 - look at await in map
+- add reason to relevant campaign
+- rename relevantCampaign to scoredCampaigns
+- add types to service functions, so they can't be called wrong
+- think on how may advertisements we need. currently it builds every time it is called.
+- unique index on the many to many join table for websiteUrl, campaignId
+- rename corpus to html
+- take users threshold

+## Pending immediate next thing
+- show scoredCampaigns for our every url
+- storing of entire page & before, after

 ## Pending Tasks
 - automate website url creation from sitemap